/ BLOG

 Nurse Anesthetist (CRNA) – Administers anesthesia and oversees patient recovery.

-Nurse Practitioners and Registered Nurses with Bachelor of Science in Nursing degrees (RN-BSNs) are currently experiencing high demand, particularly in underserved rural areas and in specialty fields such as geriatrics, mental health, and critical care.
+Demand is particularly high for Nurse Practitioners and BSN-trained RNs, especially in underserved rural areas and specialty sectors like mental health and geriatrics.
+If you’re working in states like Indiana, it’s vital to look into specific protections such as insurance for nurses in Indiana to remain compliant and covered.
 According to the Bureau of Labor Statistics estimates, over 197,200 RN job openings will become available annually by 2033 due to workforce retirements and rising healthcare needs.

 Requirements to Become a Registered Nurse in the USA